 - to publish information on funding and the contracts that we award, but only where we are required by law to do so; and

-- to comply with any other law, rule, regulation, lawful and binding determination, decision or direction of a regulator, or in co-operation with any governmental authority of any country (or political sub-division of a country).
+- to comply with any Australian law, rule, regulation, lawful and binding determination, decision or direction of a regulator, or in cooperation with any governmental authority of any country (or political subdivision of a country)

-Except as disclosed below, we do not share information about you with other government agencies or organisations without your permission, unless it:
+Except as disclosed below or at the time of collection of personal information, we do not share information about you with other government agencies or organisations without your permission, unless it:

 - is necessary to provide you with a service that you have requested;